 - Blood vessel abnormalities

-- Aneurysm (a "bubble" in the wall of a blood vessel that can leak or rupture)
+- Aneurysm (a bulge in the wall of a blood vessel that can leak or burst)

 Psychological Evaluation for Diagnosing Headaches

-After evaluating the results of the headache history and physical, neurological, and psychological exams, your doctor should be able to determine the type of headache you have, whether a serious problem is present, and whether additional tests are needed.
-Possible additional tests you may be given include diagnostic tests.
+After evaluating the results of the headache history and physical, neurological, and psychological exams, your doctor should be able to tell the type of headache you have, whether it's serious, and whether more tests are needed.

 Tests for Diagnosing Headaches

-Additional tests may be needed to look for other medical conditions that may be causing your headaches or migraines.
-These tests are listed below.
+You might need to take more tests to look for other medical conditions that may be causing your headaches or migraines.
 Keep in mind that most of these laboratory tests are not helpful in diagnosing migraine, cluster, or tension headaches.

 - MRI.
 This test produces very clear pictures, or images, of the brain without the use of X-rays.
-MRI uses a large magnet, radio frequency (RF), and a computer to produce these images.
-A MRI may be recommended if you are getting daily or almost daily headaches.
+It uses a large magnet, radio waves, and a computer to produce these images.
+An MRI may be recommended if you are getting daily or almost daily headaches.
 It may also be recommended if a CT scan does not show definitive results.
-In addition, a MRI scan is used to evaluate certain parts of the brain that are not as easily viewed with CT scans, such as the spine at the level of the neck and the back portion of the brain.
+In addition, an MRI scan is used to evaluate certain parts of the brain that are not as easily viewed with CT scans, such as the spine at the level of the neck and the back portion of the brain.

 - EEG.
 Electroencephalogram is not a standard part of a headache evaluation, but may be performed if your doctor suspects you are having seizures.

-- Eye Exam.
-An eye pressure test performed by an eye doctor (ophthalmologist) will rule out glaucoma or pressure on the optic nerve as a cause of headaches.
+- Eye exam .
+An eye pressure test performed by an eye doctor will rule out glaucoma or pressure on the optic nerve as a cause of headaches.

-- Spinal Tap.
-A spinal tap is the removal of spinal fluid from the spinal canal (located in the back).
-This procedure is performed to look for conditions such as infections of the brain or spinal cord.
+- Spinal tap.
+This is the removal of fluid from your spine.
+It looks for conditions such as infections of the brain or spinal cord.